cloudposse/terraform-aws-eks-cluster/docs/migration-v3-v4.md

   EKS Access Entry that used the old IAM role ARN, requiring you to remove the old access entry and add the new one.
 Follow [`containers-roadmap` issue 474](https://github.com/aws/containers-roadmap/issues/474) for updates on features that will mitigate this issue.
+Until then, we recommend you create a regular IAM role with a deterministic ARN and use that in your EKS Access Entries, and then giving Permission Sets the necessary permissions to assume that role.
 - For new clusters, we recommend setting `access_config.authentication_mode = "API"` to use the new access control API exclusively, so that is the default.
 However, AWS does not support a direct upgrade from the legacy